Why Beehive?

 That realisation entirely changed my perspective.
 I could easily spot misinformation about my home country only because I knew it so well – but what about all the other information I consumed on a daily basis?
 How could I really trust anything?
 How could I make sure I wasn’t just consuming stereotypes, distorted opinions and politically-motivated disinformation which would ultimately lead me to support the wrong people and the wrong causes?

-There are three critical obstacles to fighting misinformation.
+There are four critical obstacles to fighting misinformation.
 The first one is that no one can possibly have the time or energy to extensively investigate and double-check absolutely everything at all times.
 The second is that it is really hard to prove misinformation as most of it is not just simple lies (see Is fake news really fake?), but rather fragments of the truth selected to mislead us – and those fact-checking it are also people, with their own biases (as MIT Director Sinan Aral poses, “who checks the fact-checkers?”).
-The third is that, even if we could systematically prove misinformation, we should be extremely careful creating tools to actively punish it as those very same tools can easily become tools of censorship and control.
+The third is that most of those checks come after misinformation has already been spread.
+Finally, the fourth is that, even if we could systematically prove misinformation, we should be extremely careful creating tools to actively punish it as those very same tools can easily become tools of censorship and thought control.

 Any structural solution to the misinformation crisis must address those obstacles.
 It needs to be fast and work at large scale to keep up with the daily bombarding of information.
 Fact-checkers are great to spot plainly false information and are a key part of the solution, but they take a long time to investigate news and can only cover a handful at a time.
 The solution can also not be based on simply separating truth from lies (because most misleading information actually uses fragments of the truth to mislead us), but rather assess contextually and causality to identify biases.
 Perhaps the hardest part, it should ideally not be done by one person or a specific group of people, as they will always have some degree of bias, but rather by a combination of objective rules applied agnostically and a broader collective of readers.
-Finally, it should offer a way to punish that cannot be used to silence or, better yet, a way to reward those striving to produce good quality content.
+That solution needs to be available at the same time that we’re exposed to misinformation, to protect us from its negative impact.
+Finally, it should offer a way to hold accountable without silencing or, better yet, a positive reward to those striving to produce good quality content.

 Beehive News was designed with that solution in mind.
-It assesses thousands of articles daily, which are published by diverse newspapers from all sides of political spectrum spread across the world and grouped together by topic so readers can easily choose the most reliable ones to read.
-Ratings are done by unbiased algorithms that separate fact-based contextual articles from emotionally-charged news, complemented by an unlimited and smartly organised collective of people: all readers contribute to the ratings, but those who read more and a more balanced mix of news have more weight (just like in a hive, each does their part pollinating the world with better content).
-Those ratings are not binary – articles are not labelled true and false, biased and unbiased – but rather offer a scale of trustworthiness, or the likelihood an article can be trusted.
-By doing that, Beehive also creates a mechanism of accountability that directs resources to those producing good quality content, and thus sponsors good-quality journalism and fosters financial sustainability in the industry once again.
+It assesses thousands of articles daily and in real time, published by diverse newspapers from all sides of political spectrum spread across the world.
+Those articles are grouped together by topic so readers can easily choose the most reliable ones to read.
+Ratings are done by unbiased algorithms that separate fact-based contextual articles from emotionally-charged news, complemented by a large and smartly organised collective of people: all readers can contribute to ratings, but those who read more and a more balanced mix of news have more weight (just like in a hive, each does their part pollinating the world with better content).
+Those ratings are not binary – they don’t label articles as true or false, biased or unbiased – but rather offer a scale of trustworthiness, or the likelihood that an article can be trusted.
+By doing that, Beehive News also creates a mechanism of accountability that directs resources to those producing good quality content, and thus sponsors good-quality journalism and fosters financial sustainability in the industry once again.

-Beehive is a fully independent and purpose-driven organisation, not in any way connected to any newspapers, corporations or political parties.
-It was idealised, developed and tested by strategy advisors, misinformation-specialised journalists, psychologists and a range of other professionals that came together over the years to study the signs of misinformation and the alternatives to overcome this immense contemporary problem – many entirely as volunteers.
+Beehive News is a fully independent and purpose-driven organisation, not in any way connected to any newspapers, corporations or political parties.
+It was idealised, developed and tested by strategy advisors, misinformation-specialised journalists, psychologists and a range of other professionals that came together over the years to study the signs of misinformation and the alternatives to overcome this immense contemporary problem – many as volunteers and some, like me, leaving everything behind to dedicate to this cause.

-Of course, even Beehive will come under scrutiny.
+Of course, even Beehive News will come under scrutiny.
 Not only is this fine, but an inherent part of the democratic process.
-Whereas we won’t disclose the rules behind our algorithms to avoid letting players cheat the system, we will always be entirely open about the objective criteria in them.
-After all, making good news is not a secret: objective, fact-based, non-emotionally-charged articles that provide full context for their numbers and facts and sufficiently demonstrate causality will always score higher.
+Whereas we won’t disclose the exact rules behind our algorithms to prevent players from cheating the system, we will always be entirely open about the objective criteria in them.
+After all, making good news is not a secret: objective, fact-based articles that aren’t emotionally charged, provide context and transparency for their facts and numbers and sufficiently demonstrate causality will always score higher.

 Join the hive today using the buttons below and become you too an active collaborator of a world where we can trust information.